A Theory of Government Concerning the Elements of Government and the Separation of Powers

 - Reason and Ethics (air): Aristotle, Buchanan, Hume, Montesquieu, and Rousseau.
 Republic or Technocracy.
 The idea that law and reason can be used to understand the natural laws and then can be used to organize society around a social structure that adheres to the state of nature and ensures an effective state.
 Reason and the law are kings.
 Society should be based on science (political, legal, economic, etc).
 A preference for civil law over natural law should exist, but a focus on ethics is mandatory.
 Science and education fall under air, but they aren’t limited to it.
 The legislative, scholars, scientists, lawyers, and general intelligence.
 The economy of ideas.
 See Rationalism.

 - Spirituality and Morality (water): Plato, Aquinas, and Filmer.
 Theocracy or Krytocracy.
 The idea that the divine law forms the social structure, and that a King plays the role of Hierophant (bridge between God and the people).
 God/morals are the highest power (that which is the most correct cannot be reasoned perfectly).
 A preference for moral law, morality and ethics over natural or civil law.
 The judicial, judges, and the church.
-The economy of morals and faith.
+The economy of morality and faith.
 See Idealism.

 Notes on the Metaphor